nightwatchjs/nightwatch-docs/guide/configuration/config-test-settings.md

      <td>desiredCapabilities</td>
      <td>object</td>
      <td></td>
-     <td>An object wich will be passed to the Selenium WebDriver when a new session will be created.
+     <td>An object which will be passed to the Selenium WebDriver when a new session will be created.
 You can specify browser name for instance along with other capabilities.
        <br>Example:<br><br>
 <code>"desiredCapabilities" : {<br>
 &nbsp;&nbsp;"browserName" : "firefox", <br>&nbsp;&nbsp;"acceptSslCerts" : true<br>}</code><br>